-We have known that the total probability of the divergent part is $\frac {\Delta{E}}{E}$ or $\frac {\Delta{E}}{E_n}$, which is obviously limited. $\beta$ state should exchange a part of energy with outside to reach CS.
-While, the energy distributed in DP is $\Delta{E}$.
-For a normalized wavefunction, such as firgure \ref{f2}, the divergence is still there, and the integration of $\oint \Psi^* \hat{H}\Psi \,\rm d x$ in whole NP is infinite.
-It is unacceptable.
-The normalized wavefunction should not be renormalized in spite of divergence, because DP and NP constitute a coherent unity.
-More over, the integration of $\oint \Psi^* \hat{H}\Psi \,\rm d x$ should be $\Delta{E}$.
-So the integration of divergent part wavefunction should have its interval, namely $\oint_c \Psi \hat{H} \Psi^* \,\rm d x=\Delta{E}$.
-The energy density $\Psi^* \hat{H}\Psi$ changes with space, the larger the $\Psi(x)$ is, the bigger the corresponding energy density is.
-At the area of minus infinity, $\Psi(-\infty)$ is infinitely great, as figure \ref{f2}, and it's integration interval should be infinitely small.
-Finally the corresponding total energy is still $\Delta{E}$.
-As we know, the NP of wavefunction is standing wave that the energy is not transmitting.
-From the angle of integration interval, the DP of wavefunction is traveling-like wave, which is energy transmitting.
-We argue that the divergent part of wavefunction denote the amplitude trail of a traveling wave.
-It's necessary to give a particular example to make further discussion.
-Considering an electro in a potential formed by electric field.
-In coordinate representation, if $\Psi(\textbf{r})$ has been normalized by $\langle \Psi(\textbf{r})|\Psi(\textbf{r}) \rangle=E$, $\Psi(\textbf{r})^*\Psi(\textbf{r})$ is the energy density, which equals to $\frac 1 {8\pi} ({\bf{}} \hat{\bf{E}}^{2} + \hat{\bf{B}}^2)$.
-Wavefunction is vibrating with time.
-It has implied that the energy distributed in space is vibrating with time, and the electromagnetic filed is vibrating as well.
-Remind that this kind of vibration of electromagnetic filed is not the electromagnetic wave.
-In the view of electrodynamics, the vibration of electromagnetic filed will radiate electromagnetic wave as well as energy.
-In quantum phenomena, radiation is also controlled by wavefunction.
-In NP, the energy just transform at inside, so there is no radiation.
-In DP, this part of energy is transferring alone in a velocity that much lower then light's\cite{fot7}.
-When will it radiate an electromagnetic wave?
-The whole wavefunction is vibrating in the same tempo, but for different energy density, the radiating power is different.
-We consider that when radiating power times vibration period equals to $\Delta{E}$, it's going to radiate an electromagnetic wave.
+We know that the total probability of the divergent part is $\frac {\Delta{E}}{E}$ or $\frac {\Delta{E}}{E_n}$, which is obviously limited.
+The $\beta$ state should exchange a part of its energy with the outside to reach a stable state. meanwhile, the energy distributed in the divergent part is $\Delta{E}$.
+For a normalized wave function, such as in figure \ref{f1}, the divergence is still there, and the integration of $\oint \Psi^* \hat{H}\Psi \,\rm d x$ in the whole divergent part is infinite.
+This is unacceptable.
+The normalized wave function should not be renormalized in spite of the divergence.
+Moreover, integration of $\oint \Psi^* \hat{H}\Psi \,\rm d x$ should be $\Delta{E}$.
+Thus, the integration of the divergent part of the wave function should be done over the corresponding interval, namely, $\oint_c \Psi^* \hat{H} \Psi \,\rm d x=\Delta{E}$.
+The energy density $\Psi^* \hat{H}\Psi$ changes with space.
+The larger $\Psi(x)$ is, the bigger the corresponding energy density is.
+In the area of minus infinity, $\Psi(-\infty)$ is infinitely great, such as in figure \ref{f1}, and its integration interval should be infinitely small, such as shown in figure \ref{fig3}.
+As we know, the normal part of a wave function is a standing wave where the energy is not transmitting.
+From the angle of the integration interval, the divergent part of a wave function is a traveling-like wave, which the energy is transmitting.
+We argue that the divergent part of the wave function denotes the amplitude path or track of the divergent traveling wave.
+As shown in figure \ref{fig3}, for the states of $\psi_{E<E_0}$, all of its energy is distributed around the potential well.
+For the states of $\psi_{E\ge E_0}$, the small energy block distributed away from the potential well is the photo taken at different times.
+This part is traveling outward, and the distribution interval is adjusted in real time to keep the total energy of the divergent part unchanged.
+Interpretation of the divergent with the integral interval can be found in ref\cite{HatanoKawamoto-69} where the interval is a whole block.